How to Choose an Effective Name for Your Business

 If you choose an unusual name, a word from another language, or an acronym, be sure it isn’t infused with negative meaning that might deter certain audiences.

-This is a more common mistake that you may think!
+Connotation is a more common naming mistake that you may think!
 This post on “10 Worst Product Names Ever” has some great examples including one for a meal replacement drink called Soylent—which, to me, sounds disgusting without even reading about the nasty origin of the name.
 When you blend the two syllables together, I hear “soil” which sends me running in the other direction.

 Blog image source: Elena Koycheva on Unsplash